HCL-TECH-SOFTWARE/domino-linux/docs/index.md

 ---

 <h1>Welcome</h1>
-This is a documentation-only repository - it describes how to run HCL Domino on the various Linux distributions.
+Dcumentation-only for how to run HCL Domino on the various Linux distributions.
+This page is community supported and welcomes contributions.

 <details close markdown="block">
   <summary>